 Correlation Between Standard Cup and Mini-Cup

-This Application Report describes the flash point determination with two different sample amounts: approximately 75 mL for the standard cup and 15 mL for the mini-cup.
-Flash point tests with 16 different samples were performed using the ABA 4 flash point tester to investigate whether the results achieved with the two cup sizes show an acceptable correlation which is in the reproducibility of the test method ISO 13736.
-A valid reproducibility would make it possible to use the mini-cup saving expensive sample material or to perform tests when only a small sample amount is available.
+This Application Report describes the flash point determination with two different sample amounts: 50 mL standard test cup and 15 mL mini-cup.
+Flash point tests with 16 different samples were performed using the TAG 4 flash point tester to investigate whether the results achieved with the two cup sizes show an acceptable correlation which is in the reproducibility of the test method ASTM D56.
+A valid reproducibility would make it possible to use the minicup saving expensive sample material or to perform tests when only a small sample amount is available.

-ABA 4 is an automatic closed-cup flash point tester for testing the flammability of a liquid.
+TAG 4 is an automatic closed-cup flash point tester for testing the flammability of a liquid.
 The flash point is the lowest temperature at which the vapors of a sample ignite upon the application of an ignition source.
-The two ignition systems of the ABA 4 give the user the flexibility to work with an electric or gas igniter: If the gas ignition is used, the electric igniter will automatically relight the gas flame during the test – making it a reliable and secure instrument.
-ABA 4 is applicable for liquids such as jet fuels, solvents, chemicals, etc.
+The two ignition systems of the TAG 4 give the user the flexibility to work with an electric or gas igniter: If the gas ignition is used, the electric igniter will automatically relight the gas flame during the test – making it a reliable and secure instrument.
+TAG 4 is applicable for liquids such as jet fuels, solvents, chemicals, etc.

 Get the document